herve4m/quay-api-operator/docs/crds/RepositoryMirror.md

 ### name

 Name of the existing repository for which the mirror parameters are configured.
-The format for the name is `namespace`/`shortname`.The namespace can be an organization or your personal namespace.
+The format for the name is `namespace`/`shortname`.
+The namespace can be an organization or your personal namespace.
 If you omit the namespace part in the name, then the resource looks for the repository in your personal namespace.
 You can manage mirrors for repositories in your personal namespace, but not in the personal namespace of other users.
 The token you use in `quayToken` determines the user account you are using.

 __Type__: string